Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Conclusion

 Nonlinear simulations with sharp substrate-temperature variations show that the WIBL model maintains quantitative accuracy within approximately $3\%\div 7\%$ of the full governing equations in two dimensions, while reducing computational time by several orders of magnitude.
 The free-surface temperature is captured with high accuracy, although some short-wave features remain under-resolved due to the limitations of the long-wave assumption.
 Three-dimensional simulations reveal that condensing films undergo dry-out driven by H-mode amplification, while condensation enhances lateral momentum redistribution, producing hump-like streamwise structures with capillary ripples.
-Substrate-temperature oscillations accelerate the onset of three-dimensional waves relative to the isothermal case.
-Overall, spatial and temporal modulation of the substrate temperature strongly influences film dynamics, enabling control of interfacial mass flux and delaying dry-out.
+Substrate-temperature oscillations accelerate the onset of three-dimensional waves.
+Overall, spatial and temporal variations in material properties strongly influence film dynamics, enabling control of interfacial mass flux and delaying dry-out.

 The reduced-order model developed in this work captures the essential dynamics of phase-changing films at a fraction of the computational cost of the full governing equations.
-This makes the WIBL framework well-suited for extensive parametric exploration, nonlinear stability analysis, and control-oriented studies.
+This makes the WIBL framework well-suited to extensive parametric exploration, nonlinear stability analysis, and control-oriented studies.
 In particular, it provides a promising foundation for designing optimal substrate-temperature control strategies, for example, to maximise heat transfer over a prescribed time horizon without altering the substrate topography.
 Nonetheless, some limitations persist: the long-wave approximation deteriorates when strong short-wave structures arise or when the film approaches dry-out, and the assumptions of continuum vapour transport and simplified interfacial kinetics become restrictive when the vapour layer is thick or far from equilibrium.
+In addition, to bridge the gap to practical applications, particularly under high heat-flux conditions, it will be necessary to account for variations in material properties as a function of film temperature.